Maruku98/Roman-Numerals-Converter/README.md

 Convert decimal numbers to Roman numerals :one: :two: :three:

 ## Overview
-We all learned about Roman numerals back at school, right?
+We all learned about Roman numerals back at school, didn't we?
 And, though being that old, they have survived the passing of time among all these years.
 Using JavaScript, I developed a complex algorithm that converts any decimal number below 4,000 to Roman numerals.
 There's even a click-to-copy button!

 ## PROGRAMMING LANGUAGES USED